lmeuser/advent-of-code/README.md

 Run with `stack run`, you can optionally pass arguments to only run a single year or day, e.g. `stack run -- -y 2022` or `stack run -- -y 2022 -d 3`.

+Inputs needs to be stored in text files in the `inputs` directory, e.g. `inputs/year2015/day1.txt`.